Corecii/PurchaseProcessor/README.md

 This module is not yet tested.
-This module is an implementation of my advice from [this from post](https://devforum.roblox.com/t/example-code-on-developer-product-purchase-handling-misses-a-key-point-that-can-cause-devs-to-lose-revenue/268980/5?u=corecii).
+This module is an implementation of my advice from [this forum post](https://devforum.roblox.com/t/example-code-on-developer-product-purchase-handling-misses-a-key-point-that-can-cause-devs-to-lose-revenue/268980/5?u=corecii).

 # PurchaseProcessor